DataJuggler/Simon/ReadMe.md

 # Updates
 # 9.3.2024: New Version 1.7.0
-Azure had an update, and all the voices got a little better.
+Azure Speech had an update, and all the voices got a little better.

 # 3.29.2024: Version 1.6.0
 Simon has been updated to .NET 8, and new voices have been added, bringing the total to 84.